harlan-zw/nuxt-skew-protection/README.md

 #### Commercial License

-If you want to use Nuxt Skew Protection for commercial projects, you need a [Nuxt SEO Pro](https://nuxtseo.com/pricing) license.
+Nuxt Skew Protection requires a [Nuxt SEO Pro License](https://nuxtseo.com/pro) when using it for commercial projects.
 With this license, your source code remains proprietary.

 Commercial use includes:
 - Use in commercial products or services